runlikeforrestgump/emacs/README.md

 First of all, if something in this guide is unclear and confusing, then please let me know.
 This guide is not meant to be comprehensive (it's meant to be a starting point for typical daily usage of a programmer who works with more than one programming language), but it's not meant to be confusing.

 The Emacs manual (and other Emacs-related manuals) can be read online: https://www.gnu.org/software/emacs/manual/.
 All those manuals also ship with Emacs, so they can be read in Emacs offline.
 If you want to support the FSF, you can purchase documentation from http://shop.fsf.org, where you can also buy a mug that has a reference card printed on it.
+They could probably sell more copies of the documentation if the documentation were signed by Richard Stallman, but then he would probably get tired really fast.

 <dl>
   <dt><dfn>